 Admittedly, it does sound a bit gimmicky – but it actually is a useful feature.

-Another great thing about the Simba Hybrid pillow is the fact that it is of the only vegan-friendly premium pillows that you can currently buy in the UK.
+Another great thing about the Simba Hybrid pillow is the fact that it is of the few vegan-friendly premium pillows that you can currently buy in the UK.
 This is because unlike other pillows, the filling inside does not contain any animal products.
 Instead, it is made with recycled materials, among other synthetic substances.
 This also goes a long way towards making the pillow hypoallergenic.

 For those of you who already have read the Simba Hybrid mattress review, there is no need to tell you that when it comes to designing their products, Simba do things differently.
 The Simba Hybrid pillow is no exception to this rule.
 The combination of the various layers makes for a very comfortable pillow indeed.